chinamike65/hugo-tuolesi/content/book3/book3en.md

 Relying on a precious human body can help you achieve countless benefits, so a precious human body is really a very, very valuable kind of human body.

-(1) Obtaining a precious human body full of freedom can benefit this present life and future lives.
+##### (1) Obtaining a precious human body full of freedom can bring benefit in this present life and in future lives.

 Obtaining a precious human body full of freedoms can not only help gain longevity and wealth in this life, but also achieve success in the next life.